Welcome to the Population Physical Activity Lab (Pop-PA Lab)

 I am currently a third year student in the Health Sciences stream of the UBC School of Kinesiology.
 Within the Pop-PA lab, I will be working on a variety of projects and community-based research such as StandUP UBC, Run to Quit and COMPASS.
 I am particularly interested in the influence of exercise on mental health and wellbeing.
 Outside of school and my co-op placement, I enjoy playing soccer and downhill skiing.
 Previously, I volunteered with UBC BodyWorks and I am currently involved with UBC’s Fitness, Aging & Stress Lab as well as UBC’s Emergency Medical Aid Team.

 The Pop-PA lab is currently leading the evaluation of a national intervention focused on physical activity and smoking cessation.
 The Canadian Cancer Society, Running Room, and the Public Health Agency of Canada have collaborated to offer a smoking cessation program that is facilitated by learn to run training – Run to Quit.
 Participants in this intervention can train in either an in-person group environment or utilize an online format.
 They are introduced to basic tips regarding run training, while also being given support and information about quitting smoking.
 As they build up their run stamina and work towards a 5km walk or run, participants gradually wean off smoking with the support of the group and other resources provided by the intervention.
-An evaluation of the pilot project was conducted in 2015 and the first full implementation of the program will take place at Running Rooms across Canada in spring 2016.
-The evaluation of this year’s program will examine physical activity and smoking cessation outcomes along with other variables of interest such as the influence of identity, social influence, and belonging to a group and the role these factors play in influencing health behaviours.
+An evaluation of the pilot project was conducted in 2015 and the first full implementation of the program took place at Running Rooms across Canada in spring 2016.
+The ongoing evaluation of this program examines physical activity and smoking cessation outcomes along with other variables of interest such as the influence of identity, social influence, and belonging to a group and the role these factors play in influencing health behaviours.

 The Pop-PA lab is leading the evaluation of UPnGO with ParticipACTION, a 1-year theory-based physical activity program that aims to help employees to sit less and move more through creating an active workplace culture.
 The program has three essential elements: 1) education and training on PA behavior change skills, 2) real-world PA opportunities; and 3) leadership support of engagement in UPnGO and PA at the workplace.
 UPnGO will launch a pilot study involving 6 work sites located in British Columbia (BC) in Spring 2015 and an effectiveness trial with multiple work sites in BC and Ontario in Fall 2015.